Libra, Scorpius & Sagittarius

 The Pleiades are the most spectacular open cluster in the night sky, however they are not well seen from high Southern hemisphere latitudes; at 45° South, for example, they reach a maximum altitude (as they cross the due North point) of only 20° above the horizon.
 Many consider the cluster IC 2602 in the constellation of Carina, the Keel, to be an equally spectacular Southern hemisphere equivalent - hence its common name of the Southern Pleiades.

-The Pleiades (M45) Open Star Cluster in North-western Taurus (click on thumbnail for larger version, 19 KB).
+The Pleiades (M45) Open Star Cluster in Taurus (click on thumbnail for larger version, 19 KB).
 This approximates the view as seen through binoculars.
 Click here (28 KB) to reveal the star names.
 North is up and East is to the left.

-The Hyades contains several double stars, a couple of which are discernible with the naked-eye.
+The Hyades contains numerous double stars, a couple of which are discernible with the naked-eye.
 Positioned about half-way along the Southern arm of the V-shape, 1 Tauri and 2 Tauri are a very wide pair, separated by 337" (5'.6).
 Shining at magnitudes +3.4 and +3.8, the stars are white and yellow respectively.
 1 Tauri is also the brightest member of the genuine cluster.

 ^ Back to Top of Page